lusingander/dobl/README.md

 It is useful when CI logs need to be searched, filtered, summarized, or passed to later reporting tools.

+> [!NOTE]
+> This project is primarily developed with OpenAI Codex.
+Most implementation, testing, and documentation work is delegated to Codex, with human review and direction.

 ## Install

 ```sh